 Tips for Success as the Battalion S1 Officer

-Here are a few tips for success that I can recommend if you want to do well in this job.
+Here are a few tips for success that I can recommend if you want to succeed as a Battalion S1 Officer.

-First and foremost, you have to put your ego aside.
+First and foremost, you must put your ego aside.
 In other words, you won’t get a lot of recognition or glory in this job, even though it is important.
 Heck, you might even get teased by a few of your peers for being the S1.
-However, you have a critical role in handling all of the paperwork that effects promotions, job assignments, recognition, retirements, punishments and more.
+However, you have a critical role in handling the paperwork that effects promotions, job assignments, recognition, retirements, punishments, and more.
 Take pride in what you do and pay attention to the details, but don’t worry about being the hero.

-Next, you have to be trustworthy.
-Not only do you have access to everyone sensitive information, but your boss (the Battalion XO) and the Battalion Commander have to be able to trust you with sensitive information.
+Next, you must be trustworthy.
+Not only do you have access to everyone’s sensitive information, but your boss (the Battalion XO) and the Battalion Commander must be able to trust you with sensitive information.

 I would also suggest that you come up with some type of organization system.
 By nature, I’m not the most organized person in the world.
 However, if I was chosen to be the S1, I would come up with a simple filing system, a to-do list, and a tracking sheet so that I could stay on top of all of the paperwork.

-Finally, you want to familiarize yourself with the pertinent rules and regulations.
-Do some research online and print out all of the HR related regulations and read them.
+Finally, you need to familiarize yourself with the pertinent rules and regulations that apply to your job.
+Do some research online and print out the HR related regulations and read them.
 Familiarize yourself with the policies so you know what the rules of the game are.

 Qualities to Succeed as the Battalion S1 Officer